 We measured the distance–slightly down from the roof line so the studs are just visible–subtracting about an inch because we wanted to be off the ground to prevent water damage.

 After cutting, we set a 12 foot piece of trim flat across the concrete pad, up against the shed for the panels to rest on, ensuring that we would be at least an inch off.
 It also helps so you can dry fit all pieces beforehand, without needing multiple people.
-There’s a trick, where you use screws to create a placeholder for the bottom, but because our shed is not level, that wasn’t working for us.
-(Shims come in handy during the leveling process here!)
+Our shed is not sitting level, so that was fun.
+Shims come in handy during the leveling process here!

 Installing Shed Walls

-With these wall panels, you work left to right, fitting the grooves together.
+With these wall panels, you work left to right, fitting the grooves together, like shiplap.
 Because you can still see the studs, install is done easily.

 There are a few areas where the grooves didn’t match up with the studs, but overall, the install went pretty fast, checking for level with each of the three panels being installed, making sure that they grooves were level and the bottom edge matched.
 The top doesn’t matter because it will be covered with a trim piece.